Myths Friends And Families Of Alcoholics Should Know

 Alcohol is one of the two only substances that a person can die from during withdrawal.
 This means that if a person is a severe alcoholic, then they risk death by quitting cold turkey, or without professional care.

-Research has found that the “cold turkey” method is typically not effective.
+The “cold turkey” method is typically not effective.
 Alcoholism often requires years or patience and professional treatment for recovery.

 4. The alcoholic will be better once they quit.